davidgasquez/handbook/content/programming.md

   Discuss [tradeoffs](https://twitter.com/kelseyhightower/status/774076482637312001), which you prefer, and reach a resolution.

 - **Keep the iteration loop short**.
   Invest in tools to automate and improve the development cycle \(CI, CD\).
 Decreasing build times a few seconds actually saves a lot of time over time.
 Deploy often to make the loop end to end.
-If you need to sinetgubg manually more than twice, then write a tool for the third time.
+If you need to do something manually more than twice, then write a tool for the third time.

 - **Avoid implicit rules**.
   Implicit rules should always be made explicit and shared with others or automated.
 Ideally, all processes should be written as code, stored, and versioned.